BRCA1 and BRCA2 gene testing

 Before the test is done, speak to a genetic counselor to decide whether to have the test.

-- Bring with you your medical history, your family’s medical history, and your questions.
+- Bring with you your medical history, family's medical history, and questions.

 - You might want to bring someone with you to listen and take notes.
 It is hard to hear and remember everything.

 If you decide to be tested, your blood sample is sent to a lab that specializes in genetic testing.
-That lab will look for BRCA1 and BRCA2 mutations in the blood.
+That lab will test your blood for the BRCA1 and BRCA2 mutations.
 It can take weeks or months to get the test results.

 When the test results are back, the genetic counselor will explain the results and what they mean for you.